-The London Commuter Belt Joint Study - Affordable Housing Viability Assessment (August 2010) analysed Brentwood and the surrounding area as a whole and has concluded that Brentwood should predominantly be considered as one single sub market within the larger area, with relatively similar values across the Borough albeit with a potential 'hot spot' identified to the North Eastern corner of the Borough.
+The London Commuter Belt Joint Study - Affordable Housing Viability Assessment (August 2010) analysed Brentwood and the surrounding area as a whole and has concluded that Brentwood should predominantly be considered as one single sub-market within the larger area, with relatively similar values across the Borough albeit with a potential 'hot spot' identified to the North Eastern corner of the Borough.

-Our analysis of average house price information by postcode (source - Zoopla) again suggests a limited difference across the majority of the Borough, with average house prices from 3 years to June 2013 at £362,000 for areas of the Borough covered by the CM15 postcode to £371,000 for areas of the Borough covered by the CM13 postcode.
-This clearly demonstrates only marginal difference across the majority of the Borough although again a 'hot spot' was noted for the north eastern corner of the Borough falling under the CM4 postcode (proportionally consisting of a relatively small part of the Borough as a whole).
+Our analysis of average house price information by postcode (source - Zoopla) again suggests a limited difference across the majority of the Borough, with average house prices for the last 3 years to March 2016 ranging from £311,000 to £381,000 for areas of the Borough covered by the CM13-CM15 postcodes.
+This demonstrates limited range across the majority of the Borough although again a 'hot spot' was noted for the north eastern corner of the Borough falling under the CM4 postcode (proportionally consisting of a relatively small part of the Borough as a whole).

 Notwithstanding some evidence to suggest that a separate CM4 high zone should be considered, our recommendation in this instance is that the council's initial suggestion for a single zone approach is both pragmatic and sensible.
+The majority of the CM4 postcode falls within Chelmsford authority.